 Boredom is one of the most complex and bothersome emotions.
 It is not one of the basic universal emotions, but it is a very common emotion.
-If we do not know how to manage it, it can cause us to chose unhealthy actions.
-These unhealthy actions are commonly known as disfunctional coping mechanisms.
-Søren Kierkegaard, Danish philosopher, called boredom, the “root of all evil.”

-“Boredom is the root of all evil.
-It is very curious that boredom, which itself has such a calm and sedate nature, can have such a capacity to initiate motion.
-The effect that boredom brings about is absolutely magical, but this effect is one not of attraction but of repulsion.” ― Søren Kierkegaard

-As studies show (see footnotes), boredom is associated with depression and dysfunctional behaviors.
-It is also a predictor and sometimes cause for psychological problems such as compulsive eating behavior, compulsive shopping, social media and addictions.
-And as that would not be enough, boredom can make us feel rejection for the work we do while becoming bored.

-Current | Boredom is one of the most complex and bothersome emotions.
-It is not one of the basic universal emotions, but it is a very common emotion.
-If we do not know how to manage it, it can cause us to chose unhealthy actions.
-These unhealthy actions are commonly known as disfunctional coping mechanisms.
+If we do not know how to manage it, it can cause us to choose unhealthy actions.
+These unhealthy actions are commonly known as dysfunctional coping mechanisms.
 Søren Kierkegaard, Danish philosopher, called boredom, the “root of all evil.”

 “Boredom is the root of all evil.
 It is very curious that boredom, which itself has such a calm and sedate nature, can have such a capacity to initiate motion.
 The effect that boredom brings about is absolutely magical, but this effect is one not of attraction but of repulsion.” ― Søren Kierkegaard

 As studies show (see footnotes), boredom is associated with depression and dysfunctional behaviors.
 It is also a predictor and sometimes cause for psychological problems such as compulsive eating behavior, compulsive shopping, social media and addictions.
 And as that would not be enough, boredom can make us feel rejection for the work we do while becoming bored.